 Strategic alignment on IT budget growth

 Respondents to TechTarget's 2020 IT Priorities Survey cited security, network infrastructure and services, and cloud services as the top three areas in which they expected their IT budget to increase this year.
-The survey was conducted in late 2019 and early 2020, before the virus outbreak became a global pandemic, so some of the planned budget increases may well have changed.
-But those three items align with the kinds of technology investments that Proctor, Agarwal and other consultants expect to be included in CIO strategies looking beyond the initial response to the pandemic.
+The survey was conducted in late 2019 and early 2020, before the virus outbreak became a pandemic, so some of the planned budget increases may well have changed.
+But those three items align with the kinds of technology investments that Proctor, Agarwal and other consultants expect to be included in CIO strategies for COVID-19 that look beyond the initial response to the pandemic.

 For example, collaboration tools like Microsoft Teams are becoming all-in-one communication platforms for many business users, said Ben Niernberg, executive vice president at IT and managed services provider MNJ Technologies in Buffalo Grove, Ill.
 "I'm using my cellphone less than I ever have," he noted.
 "Teams is my new phone.
 I use that for calls now."

 But with all that traffic going over the internet now and likely continuing to do so in the future, many organizations will need more network bandwidth on their VPNs, Niernberg said.
 Stronger security protections will also be needed for remote work environments and digital transformation initiatives, he added.
 And increased cloud usage offers a way to speed up system deployments without requiring large capital expenditures upfront or making IT staffers install equipment in an on-premises data center.